MarkTennysonNA/Shift-Invert_Krylov_Solver/README.md

 # A differentiable and on-the-fly adaptive shift-inverted Krylov solver

-This repository contains the 'Krylov' package — a package containing the shift and invert Krylov time-propagator, where appropriate shifts are found by an optimisation based routine.
+This repository contains the `Krylov` package — a package containing the shift and invert Krylov time-propagator, where appropriate shifts are found by an optimisation based routine.
 This repository accompanies the paper

 M. Tennyson, T. Jawecki, S. Dolgov and P. Singh.
 "Optimal Poles for Shift-and-Invert Krylov Spaces"